Alicja-Malinowska/ColourPerfect-e-commerce/README.md

 ### Data

-The dataset comes from https://makeup-api.herokuapp.com/ and the json file was taken from [Kaggle](https://www.kaggle.com/oftomorrow/herokuapp-makeup-products).
+The dataset comes from [Makeup API](https://makeup-api.herokuapp.com/) and the json file was taken from [Kaggle](https://www.kaggle.com/oftomorrow/herokuapp-makeup-products).
 The data needed to be changed before being added to the database - the colours needed to be sorted into 4 seasons.
 I wrote scripts that take care of assigning different colours to different season based on their HSL values, and then sort existing colours in the json file.
 Next, the data was added to the database using chunks of data from the json file, in a way that categories and colours are foreign keys in the products objects.
 These scripts can be found in the [data](https://github.com/Alicja-Malinowska/ColourPerfect-e-commerce/tree/master/data) folder.
 Then, fixtures were created.

 ### Database